Reflecting on 75 years

 The Boone store proved to be a great success.
 The Company opened a corporate headquarters store in Ames, quickly followed by additional locations in Webster City, Fort Dodge, Estherville, Carroll and Oelwein.

 When it came to choosing where the next Fareway Store would be built, Paul was fond of saying "follow the black dirt" because he believed the Company's values were in perfect sync with those living in the country's breadbasket-people who were hard-working, who understood the value of a dollar and to whom family was everything.
-Paul's grandson is the current Fareway Chairman of the Board and CEO, Rick Beckwith.
+Paul's grandson is the current Fareway Chairman of the Board, Rick Beckwith.

 What's in a name?

 The name Fareway was originally chosen to convey a "wide range of stock of foods," with the word "fare" meaning food.
 "Bill of fare" was also the commonly used phrase for "grocery list".
 The name also symbolized the idea of treating employees and customers fairly-where hard work deserved a fair wage, customers could expect to pay fair prices, and the store could expect to earn a fair profit.

 This "fare way" to do business just made sense, and it's a key reason why Fareway continues to grow and flourish.